Inference for a Large Directed Acyclic Graph with Unspecified Interventions: Introduction

 \item The numerical studies and real data analysis demonstrate the utility and effectiveness of the proposed methods.
 The implementation of the proposed tests and structure learning method is available at \url{https://github.com/chunlinli/intdag}.

 \end{itemize}

 {The rest of the article is structured as follows.
-Section \ref{section:model} establishes model identifiability and introduces the concepts of nondegeneracy and regularity.
+Section \ref{section:model} establishes model identifiability and states two inference problems of interest.
 Section \ref{section:method} develops the proposed methods for structure learning and statistical inference.
 Section \ref{section:theory} presents statistical theory to justify the proposed methods.
-Section \ref{section:simulation} performs simulation studies, followed by an application to infer gene pathways with gene expression and SNP data in Section \ref{section:real-data}.
+Section \ref{section:simulation} performs simulation studies, followed by an application to infer gene pathways from gene expression and SNP data in Section \ref{section:real-data}.
 Section \ref{section:conclusion} concludes the article.
 The Appendix contains illustrative examples and technical proofs.}

-\section{Gaussian directed acyclic graph with additive interventions}
+\section{Gaussian Directed Acyclic Graph with Additive Interventions}